Manir-devs/ManirOS/README.md

 ## 🚀 What is ManirOS?
 ManirOS is a hobbyist **x86 text-mode operating system** built from scratch.
 It's not "high-performance" yet, and it's definitely not famous—it's just me exploring how computers work at the lowest level.
 Currently, I've managed to build a basic **Functional Terminal (Shell)** that runs directly on the hardware.

-> "Writing an OS is 10% coding and 90% staring at a black screen wondering why the cursor isn't blinking.lol"
+> "Writing an OS is 10% coding and 90% staring at a black screen wondering why the cursor isn't blinking. lol"

 ---